railsrumble/railsrumble.github.com/about.markdown

 The primary source for up-to-date Rails Rumble information is [the blog](http://blog.railsrumble.com).
 Make sure to subscribe the [feed](http://blog.railsrumble.com/atom.xml).

-You can also [follow @railsrumble on Twitter](http://twitter.com/railsrumble) or [visit #railsrumble on the freenode IRC network](http://webchat.freenode.net?channels=railsrumble), which tends to be a gathering place for developers interested in the Rumble.
+You can also [follow @railsrumble on Twitter](http://twitter.com/railsrumble) and [visit the #rails-rumble Slackline channel](https://slackline.io/shared_channels/rails-rumble), which tends to be a gathering place for developers interested in the Rumble.
 It's a great place to find potential teammates and most of the contest organizers also regularly idle in there.

 ### My company or organization would like to sponsor the event.
 How can I do that?